Columbus Health Care Fraud Attorney Near You

-Health Care Fraud Lawyers in Columbus Assisting Health Providers and Practices Facing Criminal Charges
+Health Care Fraud Lawyers Near You in Columbus, Ohio Assisting Health Providers & Practices Facing Criminal Charges

-The State of Ohio is made up of a large number of individuals who depend on government programs for federal health care benefits.
-Given this group of dependent individuals, the Medicare Fraud Strike Force directly monitors the State of Ohio.
+Ohio comprises many individuals who depend on government programs for federal health care benefits.
+Given this group of dependent individuals, the Medicare Fraud Strike Force directly monitors the state.
 The Strike Force is composed of various components, including teams of investigators and prosecutors who represent several federal agencies.
-Those agencies include the Department of Health and Human Services, the Department of Justice, the Federal Bureau of Investigation, and the Office of the Inspector General.
+Those agencies include the Department of Health and Human Services (DHHS), the Department of Justice (DOJ), the Federal Bureau of Investigation (FBI), and the Office of the Inspector General (OIG).

-Health care fraud occurs when an individual or company intentionally provides false information to wrongfully receive healthcare benefits.
-Medicaid fraud is a state offense, while federal law covers fraud against Tricare, Medicare, federal workers’ compensation, or some other health care program that is administered by and through the federal government.
+Health care fraud occurs when an individual or company intentionally provides false information to wrongfully receive health care benefits.
+Medicaid fraud is a state offense, while federal law covers fraud against Tricare fraud, Medicare fraud, federal workers’ compensation fraud, or some other health care program that is administered by and through the federal government.
 In order to be charged with and/or convicted of federal health care fraud in Ohio, you must have done one or more of the following:

 - Violated the Stark Law – The Stark Law is also sometimes called the Self-Referral Law.
 This federal statute prevents doctors (as well as individuals who are immediate family members of a doctor) from sending one or more of their patients, via referral, to a health care service, in cases where the doctor has an investment interest – or an ownership interest – in that entity.
 The same holds true if the doctor and the entity have some sort of compensation arrangement in place.